-Croatian Ambassador His Excellency Dr. Damir Kusen with Dr Giulio Paunga, Deputy Vice-Chancellor Regional Campuses and Properties and Facilities.
+Croatian Ambassador His Excellency Dr. Damir Kusen with Dr Giulio Paunga, Vice-President, Regional Campuses and Properties and Facilities.

 Croatian Ambassador His Excellency Dr. Damir Kusen, paid a courtesy visit to The University of the South Pacific (USP) at the Laucala Campus in Suva on 7 March, 2016.

-HE Dr Kusen was met by Dr Giulio Paunga, Deputy Vice-Chancellor Regional Campuses and Properties and Facilities, who warmly welcomed him to the campus.
+HE Dr Kusen was met by Dr Giulio Paunga, Vice-President Regional Campuses and Properties and Facilities, who warmly welcomed him to the campus.

 HE Dr Kusen, who is based in Canberra, Australia, said he was pleased to visit USP and expressed interest in the work of the University in the region, both in terms of providing education and a member of the CROP.

 He explained the possibility of collaboration with universities in Croatia and welcomed any engagement with USP in whatever area it may want to pursue.

 The Ambassador said the main University is in Croatia’s capital of Zagreb with a student enrolment of approximately 50,000.